 - Make huge tasks smaller — In addition to the point above, facing huge tasks can sometimes feel downright painful!
 Huge tasks can be much simpler, however, when they are divided into small achievable steps.
 Creating a few scripts will help you spend less energy on huge tasks.

 - Customize the experience — Yes, sometimes software becomes less flexible for tuning from GUI (default settings, orientation for majority, etc.) and unleashing a product with scripts results in better experience for administrators with specific tastes.

-Besides that, you won’t be able to obtain any Microsoft certification without some PowerShell knowledge because all exams contain practical questions like “which PowerShell cmdlet would you use?” and so on.
+Besides that, you won’t be able to obtain any Microsoft certification without some PowerShell knowledge because all exams contain practical questions like “which PowerShell commands would you use?” and so on.

 PowerShell interface and key features

 Run an old-fashioned command line (cmd.exe), type powershell and execute.
 Or, you can hit the PowerShell icon on the taskbar.
 Either way, you’ll get a ready-to-use Windows PowerShell console.

 Use “Get-Help” cmdlet from before as a starting point for your journey.
 Combine it with any desired term, you’re up to and you’ll get more information about this area.
 For example, “Get-Help update” will get you all cmdlets containing “update” action.
 “Get-Help about_update” will get you all Help pages about update operations.
 And “Get-Help Update-Disk” will show an extended synopsis, syntax and description of “Update-Disk” cmdlet.